bomsy/d-lite/README.md

 ## Description

 This is a playaround around project, and would love those interested to join, add and suggest ideas.
-Thanks
+Thanks.
+See some [ideas

 ## Compatibility